-Het Nieuwe Instituut derives its special position to a significant degree from the range and unique importance of the State Archive for Architecture and Urban Planning, which it manages.
+Het Nieuwe Instituut derives its special position to a significant degree from the range and unique importance of the National Collection for Architecture and Urban Planning, which it manages.
 The collection, which is growing constantly, has a central place in the institute’s research and exhibitions programmes.
 In this respect the archive has an increasingly organic connection with Het Nieuwe Instituut’s function as Museum for Architecture, Design and Digital Culture and the central role that Research & Development plays in generating the content of the institute’s programming.
 Following the introduction of the 2016 Heritage Act the collection was also granted heritage status.
 This has served to endorse once again the significance of the collection and ensure structural funding for it.
 The collection has proved to be of significance not only in addressing historical subjects but also as a speculative wellspring of 150 years of progressive thinking.

 Alongside its significance for the institute’s own activities and for internal research by experts and fellows, the archive is also an important source for external parties: researchers, curators, students and writers for whom the hundreds of archives with approximately 4.5 million documents provide indispensible materials.
 The activities of the Agency for Architecture, Design and Digital Culture, within which Het Nieuwe Instituut has grouped several advisory functions in relation to the creative industries, also benefit from access to the extensive collections.

 An important task in managing the National Collection and making it accessible is digitisation.
 For Het Nieuwe Instituut, with digital culture as part of its remit, it is natural not only to explore digitising the collection but as a cultural producer to employ digitisation to generate new meanings.